 One study suggested genital talcum powder use may slightly increase the risk of endometrial (uterine) cancer in women who are past menopause.
 But other studies have not found such a link.
 Further studies are needed to explore this topic.

-Some limited research has also looked at a possible link between inhaled talc exposure at work and other cancers, such as stomach cancer.
+Some limited research has also looked at a possible link between inhaled talc exposure at work and other cancers, such as stomach cancer and pleural mesothelioma (cancer of the lining that surrounds the lungs).
 But there is no strong evidence of such links at this time.

 Several national and international agencies study substances in the environment to determine if they can cause cancer.
 (A substance that causes cancer or helps cancer grow is called a carcinogen.)
 The American Cancer Society looks to these organizations to evaluate the risks based on evidence from laboratory, animal, and human research studies.

 The International Agency for Research on Cancer (IARC) is part of the World Health Organization (WHO).
-Its major goal is to identify causes of cancer.
+One of its major goals is to identify causes of cancer.

-The US National Toxicology Program (NTP) is formed from parts of several different government agencies, including the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
+The US National Toxicology Program (NTP) is an interagency program of several different government agencies, including the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
 The NTP has not fully reviewed talc (with or without asbestos) as a possible carcinogen.

-Until more information is available, people concerned about using talcum powder may want to avoid or limit their use of consumer products that contain it.
+Until more information is available, people who are concerned about possible links between talcum powder and cancer may choose to avoid or limit their use of consumer products that contain it.

 Coggiola M, Bosio D, Pira E, et al. An update of a mortality study of talc miners and millers in Italy.
 Am J Ind Med.
 2003;44:63−69.